VERYBC/SMEM/README.md

    - Run `scripts/UAV image rescaling.py`.
 The processed UAV data will be saved to the `drone_392/` folder.

 ### 1.2.
 Download LightGlue weights

+- Download the model weight files [[Google]](https://drive.google.com/drive/folders/1ug7TvR-SMjKRQ22qfhCPBLS4tNJtRTmU?usp=drive_link) and place them in the `checkpoints/` directory.
+-
+### 1.3.
+Localization
+- Run `python location.py`, you will get the localization results, and the results will be saved to the `results/` folder.